 Steak and Guinness Pie.
 Top of my list for comfort food.
-The meat is cooked slowly in a bath of dark beer and topped with pastry.
+The beef is cooked slowly in a bath of dark beer and topped with pastry.
 It’s pretty much that simple but the taste is rich and satisfying.
 There’s no need to make your own pastry because store bought puff pastry is perfect for this.
 Add a few veggies to the stew and you’ve got a complete meal.

 Stewing beef becomes very tender when cooked slowly.
 It’s ideal for dishes like this.
 That being said, I do often buy a full beef tenderloin and once I’ve cleaned it and cut it into nice thick steaks, I’m left with some small pieces that are perfect for Steak and Guinness Pie.
 And I guess since it’s made with tenderloin, then it really is a steak pie.
+But go ahead and use stewing beef or brisket for this recipe.

 How much alcohol is left after cooking?